rcos/intro/docs/grading.md

 ### External Contribution

 Contribute to something outside of RCOS!
 External contributions show that RCOS is helping projects outside of RPI and is very encouraged.
+The project you're contributing to should be used by a significant number of people outside of RPI.

 ### Documentation Review